MicrosoftDocs/azure-docs/articles/active-directory-b2c/custom-email-sendgrid.md

 1. On the SendGrid site, open the [transactional templates](https://sendgrid.com/dynamic_templates) page and select **Create a Dynamic Template**.
 1. Enter a unique template name like `Verification email` and then select **Create**.
-1. To begin editing your new template, select the template i.e. `Verification email`, then select **Add Version**.
+1. To begin editing your new template, select the template that is, `Verification email`, then select **Add Version**.
 1. Select **Blank Template** and then **Code Editor**.
 1. In the HTML editor, paste following HTML template or use your own.
-The `{{otp}}` and `{{email}}` parameters will be replaced dynamically with the one-time password value and the user email address.
+The `{{otp}}` and `{{email}}` parameters are replaced dynamically with the one-time password value and the user email address.

     ```html
     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">